-In the above code, we have two class Demo and Flavor1Demo.
-Here demo act as super class and anonymous class acts as a subclass, both classes have a method show().
+In the above code, we have two classes Demo and Flavor1Demo.
+Here demo act as a super-class and the anonymous class acts as a subclass, both classes have a method show().
 In anonymous class show() method is overridden.

 i am in anonymous class

-In above code we create an object of anonymous inner class but this anonymous inner class is an implementer of the interface Hello.
+In the above code, we create an object of anonymous inner class but this anonymous inner class is an implementer of the interface Hello.
 Any anonymous inner class can implement only one interface at one time.
-It can either extend a class or implement interface at a time.
+It can either extend a class or implement an interface at a time.